aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 A `projectItem`, `groupItem` or `orderItem` can be a reference to a column, a literal or some combination of the former using [supported operators or functions](#operators-and-functions).
 A `booleanExpression` is the same but must resolve to a `boolean` value.

 A `projectItem` can be given an alias using `AS`.
 Items without an explicit name will be given an auto-generated column label in the result.
 Ordering using column aliases is allowed.

+Currently, any `orderItem` must also be a `projectItem`.
+To order by a value, it must be part of the `SELECT` list.

 Set operations `UNION`, `INTERSECT` and `EXCEPT` are not supported.
 Grouping operations using `CUBE`, `ROLLUP` or `GROUPING SETS` are not supported.